AndreeeasN/pp1-tekken-rundown/README.md

 ### Bugs Encountered

   - (RESOLVED) Right hand part of screen being cut off at lower screen widths on Beginner's Guide page
-    - The header above the notation tables were unable to resize and as such stuck out of the container, was fixed by adding style word-break: break-word; to the table.
+    - The headers above the notation tables were unable to break to a new line and as such stuck out of the container, this was fixed by adding style word-break: break-word; to the table.
     - There was also the phrase "strengths/weaknesses" in a paragraph that counted as one very large word not allowing the container to resize properly at very small screen sizes, adding a space inbetween the words ("strengths / weaknesses") solved the issue

   - (RESOLVED) Inability to resize youtube videos in their video container